FlorianBauer/cytexpert-autoit-scripts/README.md

 ## Usage

-Run the scripts.
+Simply run the scripts with the installed AutoIt interpreter or compile them to `*.exe` files and start them.
+Since the running scripts require foreground focus of the application, it is highly advised to not operate other foreground tasks on the executing host computer while the scripts are active.

 **`CytExpertStartUp.au3`:**
 Starts the CytExpert program and does a back-flush.
 Returns: 0 on success, otherwise an error value.

 **`CytExpertLoad.au3`:**
 Loads the given template file and opens the device hatch.
 Parameter1: Path of the template file (`*.xitm`) (File has to exist).
 Parameter2: (Optional) Path and name of the output file of the experiment (`*.xit`) (File shall not yet exist).
 Returns: 0 on success, otherwise an error value.

 **`CytExpertRun.au3`:**
-Closes the device hatch and tuns the loaded experiment.
-Ensure that `CytExpertStartUp.au3` and `CytExpertLoad.au3` was successfully executed before executing this script.
+Closes the device hatch and runs the loaded experiment.
+Ensure that `CytExpertStartUp.au3` and `CytExpertLoad.au3` was successfully finished before executing this script.
 Returns: 0 on success, otherwise an error value.

 **`CytExpertOpenHatch.au3`:**
 Opens the device hatch.
 Returns: 0 on success, otherwise an error value.

 **`CytExpertCloseHatch.au3`:**
 Closes the device hatch.
 Returns: 0 on success, otherwise an error value.